$100M Leads Review (The 9-Figure Lead Secret?)

 Without a lead system, you spend your week bouncing between random tactics, chasing traffic, and wondering why the pipeline stays dry.
 With one?
 You wake up with a clear plan, execute it, and watch engaged leads come in on a predictable schedule.

-Imagine if you woke up tomorrow knowing exactly which three actions would bring in your next 10 leads.
+Imagine waking up tomorrow knowing exactly which three actions bring in your next 10 leads.
 No guessing.
 No pivoting every two weeks.
-Just a system running like clockwork.

 That’s what Alex Hormozi calls an engaged lead, and this entire book teaches you how to fill your business with them.